DandelionSprout/adfilt/Wiki/SyntaxMeaningsThatAreActuallyHumanReadable.md

 * `:has-text`: Same as `:-abp-contains`.
 * `:has`: Same as `:-abp-has`.
 * `!#if`: Specifies that a section of entries only applies to specific platforms or extensions.
 Closed out by `!#endif`.
+* `:matches-css`: Looks for page elements whose existing native (i.e. non-inherited) CSS values match those of the criteria.
+* `:matches-css-before`: Same as above, but looks for CSS values in its pseudo-elements instead.

 ### Nano Adblocker and uBlock Origin only: